alshai/pfbwt-f/README.md

 * Parsing and BWT-construction steps are now callable from C++11 code.

 * Uses the [Wang hash](http://www.burtleburtle.net/bob/hash/integer.html)
   instead of a rolling Rabin-Karp hash to select phrases in the parsing step.
-(need to be careful when there are a lot of Ns in the input)
+  (need to be careful when there are a lot of Ns in the input, use `--non-acgt-to-a` in this case

-* Modifies some data structures during parse step for modest time/memory savings
+* Modifies some data structures during parse step to present a simple user interface and introduce modest time/memory savings

 * Option to use mmap (memory mapping) on workspace data.
 Allows for BWT to be constructed **even when the size of the workspace needed for this algorithm exceeds RAM capacity**!

+* **NEW** - Option to merge separate prefix-free parses from their `.dict` and `.parse` files.
+Use `merge_pfp` to do this.

 Features that will be added soon.

-* ~~Full,~~ Sampled and/or Run-Length Suffix Array.
 * Document Array and other SA-related data structures.
 * Thread support
 * Clearer separation of 32-bit and 64-bit modes